FC Dynamo Kyiv

 Top goalscorer: Oleh Blokhin (266)

 Soon after its founding in 1927, FC Dynamo Kyiv started competing in what used to be called the Championship of the Ukrainian SSR, winning the title twice before WWII broke out.
 During the war and Ukraine's occupation by the Nazis, many Dynamo players joined a team under the name Start, and played a series of matches against (but not exclusively) teams that consisted of German soldiers, and others coming from countries that were Germany's allies.
 Start went on to awe everyone with their football and results, but tragically, most of Dynamo's players were killed before the war was over.

 In 1954, the club celebrated its first national title, winning the Soviet Cup.
 It was in the sixties though that Dynamo took the Soviet Union by storm.
 Their first ever Championship title in 1961, under the management of Vyacheslav Solovyov, proved to be a warning shot.
-Five years later, in 1966, they announced themselves as USSR's new mega-power, winning the first of three consecutive Championship titles.
+Five years later, under the famous coach Victor Maslow, they announced themselves as USSR's new mega-power, winning the first of three consecutive Championship titles.
 The team was not known for a crowd-pleasing style, however, instead being noted for destructive tactics and physical fitness as a product of Maslow's zonal marking.

 A huge part of their success can be attributed to Dynamo's two most emblematic figures, legendary Oleh Blokhin, the club's all-time leading goalscorer, and the late Valeriy Lobanovskyi, who, after playing for Dynamo for seven years in the late fifties/early sixties, returned as a head coach in the seventies, and spent a total of 20 years at the helm, during three exceptionally successful stints.
 Lobanovskyi has been given credit as the inventor of the pressing game in football's history of tactics.
 His sudden death in 2002 was followed by the club's home ground being renamed after him.